 Using psychology to create a specific mood in an opponent is a time-honored way of gaining an advantage.
 An extremely angry opponent will over-commit themselves, leading to extreme vulnerability.
 Laughing opponents may find it hard, physically or psychologically, to attack you.
 Fearful opponents will only attack if you corner them.
 Some emotions are easier to induce in an opponent than others, but it never hurts to experiment or study how you might accomplish this with some reliability.

 Psychological barriers can also be effective at dissuading an opponent.
 “Accidentally” spilling a drink on the floor between yourself and the potential attacker may form a mental barrier he or she is unwilling to cross, either for fear of slipping during an attack or because they simply do not want to get their shoes wet (people can be weird).
 A sudden foul body odor could have a dissuading effect on an opponent.
-Moving so another person is between yourself and the attacker may also provide a psychological barrier.
+Moving such that another person is between yourself and the attacker may also provide a psychological barrier.
 Stepping through a doorway so you are on one side and the opponent is on the other might have a similar effect.
 Of course, drawing the proverbial “line in the sand” is an effective inducement practice.

 Redirecting attention elsewhere can work in some situations.
 Suddenly exclaiming, “Jim!”, and walking toward some random person in the room might be a way to ease the tension in the area (you’ll still want to keep an eye on your potential assailant).